 Many people get caught out by scam emails which generally seek to extract personal information from us in order to get at our money.
 The more direct approach seeks cold hard cash.

 The most common type of email scam is 'phishing'.
-This is an email from a fraudster masquerading as an organisation like your bank.
+This is an email from a fraudster masquerading as an organisation such as your bank.
 They'll ask you to log on, confirm account details and passwords and then use these to plunder your account.

 According to the Financial Ombudsman Service there is no legal obligation for banks to return money lost through email scams.